To start using the Cloud Firestore package within your project, import it at the top of your project files:

 When using transactions, note that:

-Read operations must come before write operations
+- Read operations must come before write operations

-Transactions will fail when the client is offline, they cannot use cached data
+- Transactions will fail when the client is offline, they cannot use cached data

 An example of where a transaction could be used would be in an application where a user can subscribe to a channel.
 When a user presses the subscribe button, a "subscribers" field in a document increments.
 Without using Transactions, we would first need to read the existing value, and then increment that value using two separate operations.

 On a high traffic application, the value on the server could have already changed by the time the write operation sets a new value, causing the number to be inconsistent.

 Transactions remove this issue by atomically updating the value of the server.
 If the value changes whilst the transaction is executing, it will retry, ensuring the value on the server is used, rather than the client value.

 In the above example, if the document changes at any point during the transaction, it will retry up-to five times.

+You should not directly modify application state inside of the transaction, as the handler may execute multiple times.
 You should instead return a value at the end of the handler, updating application state once the transaction has completed.

 If an exception is thrown within the handler, the entire transaction will be aborted.

 First, create a new batch instance via the

 the operations on the batch, and then commit it once ready.
 The below example shows how to delete